Trantastic/bamazon-CLI/README.md

 __Requirements__

-In the folder where you cloned this, you will need to type:
+To install the necessary node packages, navigate to the folder where you cloned this and type into your terminal:
 ```
 node install
 ```
-to install the necessary node packages to run this app.

-Type:
+To run app, type into your terminal:
 ```
 node bamazon-CLI.js
 ```
-to start the app.

-[built with]
+__Demo of Bamazon__

+## Built With